chhuang17/tisvcloud_nfb_motc_taiwan/README.md

 ```

 #### 7. Download ETC Data
-You can also just download the ETC data by calling the `download` function and inputting the name of the ETC dataset, date, and time you desire:
-**Note: The name of the ETC dataset includes M03A, M04A, M05A, M06A, M07A, and M08A**
+You can also just download the ETC data by calling the `download` function and inputting the name of the ETC dataset, date, and time you desire (**Note: The name of the ETC dataset includes M03A, M04A, M05A, M06A, M07A, and M08A**):
 ```python
 etc.download("M03A", 20230519, 22, 0)
 ```